AnanyaMesta02/PRODIGY_ML_02/README.md

-# PRODIGY_ML_02
-"A machine learning model using K-Means clustering to segment retail store customers based on their income and spending behavior.
+Customer segmentation using K-Means clustering in Python.
 # 🛍️ Customer Segmentation using K-Means Clustering

 This project applies **K-Means Clustering**, an unsupervised machine learning algorithm, to segment customers of a retail store based on their **Annual Income** and **Spending Score**.
 The goal is to identify different types of customers (e.g., high spenders, low spenders) to improve marketing strategies and customer experience.